-Making the decision to join a startup isn’t always easy.
+Making the decision to join a startup company isn’t always easy.
 It’s regularly repeated that 90 percent of startups fail, which forces the question: Am I prepared to take the risk?
 After all, when you accept a startup job offer, you’re making a bet on a company that might not be around in five or 10 years.

 Free E-Book: